-“I joined Halliford this September into Year 7 from Hampton Prep School.
-Even though I have only been at the school for a short while, I have been made to feel very comfortable, both by the teachers and my new classmates.
+“I joined Halliford into Year 7 from Hampton Prep School.
+I have been made to feel very comfortable, both by the teachers and my new classmates.
 In fact, I really enjoy coming to school each morning.

 Mr Davies did my interview, and unlike other schools, he really took the time to get to know me.
 He made me feel really relaxed.
 I can tell you, in the end, I actually enjoyed the interview.
 Then, when I received a personal offer letter from Mr Davies, I felt so proud – it was amazing!

-Since starting, the teachers have been very supportive and encouraging of us all.
+The teachers are very supportive and encouraging of us all.
 I was worried about finding my way around the school, but it is really easy as it’s quite a small school and well laid out.
-It has helped me to become more independent very quickly.” – Richard, Year 7
+It has helped me to become more independent very quickly.” – Richard, Year 10

-The assessment day was handled with a great deal of attention and care to alleviate any wobbles.
-The boys were all made to feel very welcome and relaxed on arrival.
-They were divided up into small groups where they sat the various tests in informal classroom settings.
-Richard’s morning was split between the tests and the 45 minute interview which formed a large part of the admissions process.
-Mr Davies spent a lot of time getting to know Richard very well.
-The highlight of Richard’s morning was being taken to the Lunch Hall where he was able to choose a number of tasty treats!
+The entrance process was handled with great attention and care to alleviate any wobbles.
+Halliford interviews all boys prior to the entrance exam, and Mr Davies spent a lot of time getting to know Richard very well.
+On the entrance day, the boys were all made to feel very welcome and relaxed on arrival.
+They were divided into small groups where they sat the various tests in informal classroom settings.
+The highlight of Richard’s morning was being taken to the Dining Hall, where he could choose a number of tasty treats!
 He had a sausage roll, a doughnut and a flapjack!!

-We would definitely recommend prospective parents booking a one to one with the Headmaster as well as attending more than one Open Day, Covid permitting.
-If restrictions are still in place, then make sure you sign up for a virtual tour and virtual Information Morning/Evening.
-These will give you a very accurate feel of the school.
+We would definitely recommend prospective parents attend more than one Open Day.
 Always trust your heart.
 If it feels right, it will be right.
 It has to be right for your son and not for any other reason.

-“I joined Halliford School from Hampton Junior School this September, and I am loving my time here in Year 7.
-When I had my interview in December last year, the pressure was on as my Dad was a student at Halliford but a long time ago!
-The school had changed a lot he told me, but the friendly feel was still exactly the same.
+“I joined Halliford School from Hampton Junior School, and I am loving my time here.
+When I had my interview, the pressure was on as my Dad was a student at Halliford but a long time ago!
+The school had changed a lot, he told me, but the friendly feel was still exactly the same.

-The teachers and form tutors never fail to make us laugh, and give us lots of opportunities to share our knowledge with the rest of the class.
-Coming from a class of 30 at Junior School, my classes have practically halved, which is so good.
+The teachers and form tutors never fail to make us laugh and give us lots of opportunities to share our knowledge with the rest of the class.
+Coming from a class of 30 at junior school, my classes have practically halved, which is so good.
 There’s one thing I definitely have to tell you about, and that’s the food.
 I came with packed lunches for the first two days but looking at my friends all having amazing food I decided to give it a go.
-Needless to say, it’s farewell to my lunch box and hello to Halliford lunches – I can’t tell you how amazing they are!” – Charlie, Year 7
+Needless to say, it’s farewell to my lunch box and hello to Halliford lunches – I can’t tell you how amazing they are!” – Charlie, Year 10

-“I joined Halliford School into Year 9 this September from Parkside School.
-I was a bit worried that most of the year group would already have their friendship groups, but it’s really not been a problem as everyone is very welcoming and makes you feel at home.
+“I joined Halliford School into Year 9 from Parkside School.
+I was a bit worried that most of the year group would already have their friendship groups, but it was not a problem as everyone is very welcoming and makes you feel at home.
 I’d go so far as to say that Halliford makes you instantaneously welcome.
-I came with lots of worries about fitting in, but I was so wrong.
+I had many worries about fitting in, but I needn’t have had those worries.”

-I feel we have much more independence here at Senior School, and I’m learning to stand on my own two feet and explore all the new opportunities.
-As I looked around different schools, I found so many of them were huge and perhaps a bit intimidating.
-I just assumed this was what senior schools were like until I came to Halliford and realised that there were small senior schools where I could still know everyone but have the independence to grow and be myself as well.
-Having experienced a bit of bullying previously I was concerned about this, but I can tell you there’s none of that here and I could not be happier.
-I know it’s hard finding the right school to move on to, but I think for me I’ve made the best choice ever and am really proud to be a Hallifordian.” – Edward, Year 9
+I feel we have much more independence here at senior school, and I have learnt to stand on my own two feet and explore all the new opportunities.
+As I looked around different schools, I found that many of them were huge and perhaps a bit intimidating.
+I just assumed this was what senior schools were like until I came to Halliford and realised there were small senior schools where I could still know everyone but have the independence to grow and be myself.
+Having experienced a bit of bullying previously, I was concerned about this, but I can tell you there’s none of that here, and I could not be happier.
+I know it’s hard finding the right school to move on to, but I think for me I’ve made the best choice ever and am really proud to be a Hallifordian.” – Edward, Lower Sixth

-“Halliford School was not a school in our local area, but one we kept on hearing positive things about, so we enrolled in an open morning.
+“Halliford School was not a school in our local area, but one we kept hearing positive things about, so we enrolled in an open morning.
 The atmosphere was warm and welcoming, and the teachers we met were enthusiastic about the students and their subjects.
 The two boys who showed us around the school were confident, funny and genuinely loved their school and were proud to show us around.
-We knew on the car journey home that Halliford was the right fit for our son and us as a family.” – Mrs Gentle
+We knew on the car journey home that Halliford was the right fit for our son and us as a family.” – Mrs Gentle, Year 11 Parent